-Tom Lindsay - Vocals - 6, 12-string and baritone guitars - strumstick - 6 string banjo
+Tom Lindsay - Vocals - 6, 12-string and baritone guitars - strumstick - 6 string banjo - piano

 Michael Eck - Vocals - mandolin - guitar & tenor guitar - dobro - ukulele - banjo

-As a songwriter, Michael has four solo albums to his credit, each of which reflects different facets of his own interest in the reach of American music.
-Michael is also a nationally recognized, widely published music critic and radio personality, as well as a visual artist focusing on portraits of American roots musicians.
+As a songwriter, Michael has four solo albums to his credit, each of which reflects different facets of his own interest in the long reach of American music.
+Michael—by day the publicist for Proctors in Schenectady and Capital Repertory Theatre in Albany—is also a nationally recognized, widely published music critic and radio personality, as well as a visual artist focusing on portraits of American roots musicians.

 In the early days of radio, families would gather around the fancy tabletop Philco Cathedral on Saturday nights and tune in favorites from the Mississippi Delta, the Great Smoky Mountains or the plains of Texas.
 The big shows -- like the Grand Ole Opry, the National Barn Dance and King Biscuit Time -- brought music into every home from coast-to-coast.